 Why do online marketplaces fail?

-Not every startup turns into an Amazon or an Airbnb though.
-Amidst the frenetic growth of e-commerce models such as online marketplaces, many newcomers fall off the bandwagon.
+Not every marketplace startup turns into an Amazon or an Airbnb though.
+Amidst the frenetic growth of ecommerce models such as online marketplaces, many most newcomers fall off the bandwagon.

-According to Harvard business school professor, Clayton Christensen, about 95% of new products fail.
-His claim is supported by research from the American Small Business Administration (SBA): only 10% of startup businesses are still in operation after 18 months.
+According to Clayton Christensen, the originator of disruptive innovation theory, about 95% of new products fail.
+His claim is supported by research from the American Small Business Administration: only 10% of startup businesses are still in operation after 18 months.
 But why?

-Steve Chapman, the founder of DIYBusinessClasses.com, says “the reason most people fail to activate financial sustainability (the first level of success) from their initial business efforts is because they have NO IDEA what they are doing.”
-This sounds harsh, but given the pioneering nature of starting a new business, especially in an ever-evolving field such as e-commerce, this is to be expected.
+“the reason most people fail to activate financial sustainability (the first level of success) from their initial business efforts is because they have NO IDEA what they are doing.”

 Turnkey Marketplace Builder vs Software Development Agency: 10 criteria to consider

-Website builders are platforms that make it easy for non-developers to create a website or online marketplace without coding.
-This can be a CMS like WordPress or an online website creator like Wix, both of which enable e-commerce sites through plug-ins.
-There are also more specialised e-commerce platforms with dedicated marketplace features, like Shopify, Magento and Sharetribe.
-Online marketplace builders usually operate as SaaS platforms that offer pre-developed software and templates on a subscription basis.
+Marketplace builders are plug-and-play software platforms that make it easier for non-developers to create multi-vendor websites without coding.
+This includes general commerce platforms like Shopify and WooCommerce, which enable multi-vendor functionalities via plugins, and dedicated marketplace software like CS-Cart and Sharetribe.
+Online marketplace builders usually operate as SaaS platforms that offer pre-developed (turnkey) features and templates on a subscription basis.

 Round 1: Speed